ytingyeu/copy-thin-book/README.md

 Feel tired to copy and paste every single attribute of a thin book manually when making request for shopping agent service?

-*copy-thin-book* is a Chrome Extension which finds out the title, circle name, genere, price, and URL under the page of a certain item.
+**copy-thin-book** is a Chrome Extension which finds out the title, circle name, genre, price after tax, and URL under the page of a certain item.
 It then separates these attributes with tabs and copies to clipboard.
 You can then paste the attributes to any spreadsheet.

 ## Existed Issue